 Divorces are difficult times and often are emotional flashpoints.
 Never raise a hand or your voice to your child or spouse; physical or verbal attacks are illegal and immoral.
 Moreover, the collateral damage to the abuse (even if done in the heat of the moment) will be significant and can affect child custody determinations as well as marital property decisions by a circuit court judge.

-If you are going through a divorce or are about to go through a divorce and are in need of a Maryland divorce lawyer, contact the Law Offices of Blackford & Flohr today for a free consultation.
+If you are going through a divorce or are about to go through a divorce and are in need of a Maryland divorce lawyer, contact the Law Offices of Blackford & Flohr today for a consultation.